Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 Up Close View of Latourell Falls, Columbia River Gorge, Oregon

-From the parking lot, visitors can take the path to the left of the informational sign up to a viewpoint.
-However, the better view is from the base of the falls, which is easy to get to via the path to the right of the informational plaque.
+From the parking lot, take the path to the left of the info board up to a viewpoint.
+However, the better view is from the base of the falls, which is easy to get to via the path to the right of the sign.

 #2 Bridal Veil Falls